World Falling Down: Background

-Commercial Reception
+Commercial reception

 Released in the summer of 1992, World Falling Down was a commercial disappointment.
 Dance, rap and alternative rock songs had begun dominating top forty radio, resulting in a decline in pop music that had been popular only a few years earlier.
 Many of Cetera's contemporaries, including his former band-mates in Chicago, found their singles struggling to get airplay and generate album sales.

-Warner released three singles, "Restless Heart", "Feels Like Heaven" and "Even a Fool Can See".
+Warner Bros. released three singles, "Restless Heart", "Feels Like Heaven" and "Even a Fool Can See".
 Only "Restless Heart" made the top 40, peaking at No. 35 on the Billboard Hot 100, though it topped the Billboard Adult Contemporary chart at No. 1 for two weeks.
 "Feels Like Heaven" hit No. 71 on the Billboard Hot 100 and No. 5 on the Billboard AC chart.
 The third single, "Even a Fool Can See" performed slightly better, reaching No. 68 on the Billboard Top 100 and No. 3 on the Billboard AC Chart the next summer.

 As with his previous solo efforts, Cetera declined to go on tour feeling that he didn't have enough solo material.
 The singer performed live on The Tonight Show and The Arsenio Hall Show to promote the album.
 In addition, Warner produced music videos for the first two singles, with Cetera's daughter Claire appearing in the music video for "Restless Heart".
 The final track, "Have You Ever Been In Love?" was not released as a single, but gained popularity when used by professional skaters in their routines.
 Cetera often closes live concerts with the popular album cut.

 World Falling Down reached a peak of No. 163 on the Billboard Pop Albums chart during a brief stay.
 Following its commercial disappointment, Cetera left Warner Brothers and signed to the independent record label, River North Records.

 In 2010, a Heineken light beer commercial, "Lady Music", featured the album cover and the song "Restless Heart".